Carvana (CVNA) Stock Dips While Market Gains: Key Facts

 It's also important for investors to be aware of any recent modifications to analyst estimates for Carvana.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+As a result, we can interpret positive estimate revisions as a good sign for the business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.29% higher.
-Currently, Carvana is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, there's been a 2.47% fall in the Zacks Consensus EPS estimate.
+As of now, Carvana holds a Zacks Rank of #3 (Hold).

-Digging into valuation, Carvana currently has a Forward P/E ratio of 48.4.
-For comparison, its industry has an average Forward P/E of 16.2, which means Carvana is trading at a premium to the group.
+In terms of valuation, Carvana is currently trading at a Forward P/E ratio of 54.5.
+This denotes a premium relative to the industry average Forward P/E of 16.77.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-At present, this industry carries a Zacks Industry Rank of 164, placing it within the bottom 33% of over 250 industries.
+Currently, this industry holds a Zacks Industry Rank of 165, positioning it in the bottom 33% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report